 Impacts on general public

-This rulemaking provides a health benefit to the general public by lowering the ambient air quality standards in Oregon for nitrogen dioxide and sulfur dioxide.
+This rulemaking provides a health benefit to the general public by adopting the new 1-hour ambient air quality standards in Oregon for nitrogen dioxide and sulfur dioxide, which EPA promulgated as more protective of public health and welfare.
 Although the monetary value of these health benefits have not been quantified by DEQ, it is generally expected that because the NAAQS are an area-wide standard, adopting the revised standards will result in air quality that is healthier to breathe than if the standards were not implemented.

 Impact on other government entities other than DEQ